-As a mompreneur in business for several years now, I’ve had the opportunity to work with various virtual assistants as well as different types of support people.
+As an entrepreneur in business for several years now, I’ve had the opportunity to work with various virtual assistants as well as different types of support people.
 I’ve hired consultants, contractors, virtual assistants, family, friends, and support people from other countries as well as those that are right here in my own home town.
 As a mompreneur, I believe support is an essential part of the formula for your own success and sanity!
 That is why SUPPORT is one of my key Sanity Dimensions™, and honestly, while coaching mompreneurs… support is one of the most important areas I assist my clients to set up.

 Virtual assistants can enable work from home moms in business to reclaim their time, systematize their business processes and DELEGATE!
 Having adequate support people makes it possible for you to focus on your own brilliant work and still have time for your self and your family.
 The equation works beautifully because while you are doing your work in the world, others who are more skilled at administrative and support tasks can help you by focusing on their unique skills and abilities.

-Work out your own business processes first, then test them before delegating.
+2. Work out your own business processes first, then test them before delegating.

 When launching a new initiative from scratch involve the VA in the planning process.
-Ideally the VA has experience in that particular area, and can share her expertise and help you determine the best way to implement your ideas.
+Ideally, the VA has experience in that particular area and can share her expertise and help you determine the best way to implement your ideas.
 Delegating is all about building efficiencies into your business.
 Incorporating the VA in the planning process will make the task of delegating that much cleaner and more efficient.

-Build a relationship with your virtual assistant for the best results.
+3. Build a relationship with your virtual assistant for the best results.